-Silicon (Si) also known as silicon metal, is one of today's strategic materials needed to fulfil the Renewable Energy Revolution ("RER") presently under way.
-Silicon does not exist in its pure state; it must be extracted from quartz (SiO2), in what has historically been a capital and energy intensive process.
+Silicon (Si), also known as silicon metal, is one of today's key strategic materials needed for the decarbonization of the economy and the Renewable Energy Revolution ("RER").

+Silicon is the most abundant element in earth's crust but does not exist in its pure state and must be extracted from quartz (SiO2) in what has historically been a capital and energy intensive process.
+HPQ is building a portfolio of silicon-based products using innovative scalable processes.
+The target objective is to produce high value speciality Silicon products using technologies that will reduce energy consumption, GHG's, and carbon footprint.